q3769/conseq4j/README.md

         try {

             // conseq4j API as a service:
-            // Concurrent process inventory and payment tasks,
-            // preserving the order/sequence in each process
+            // concurrent process inventory and payment tasks, preserving the order/sequence in each process

             List<Future<InventoryResult>> sequencedInventoryResults =
                     conseqService.invokeAll(shoppingEvent.getInventoryId(), toSequencedInventoryCallables(shoppingEvent));